File Browser

 docker-compose.yml

 This Docker Compose file defines a single service named “filebrowser”.
-The service is built from the “hurlenko/filebrowser:latest” Docker image, which is the latest version available.
+The service is built from the “filebrowser/filebrowser:latest” Docker image, which is the latest version available.
 The container name is set to “filebrowser” as well.

 The “restart” section ensures that the container will always be restarted if it exits (unless manually stopped).
 This is useful for ensuring that the service is always available, especially if it crashes or is shut down unexpectedly.